The oblique parameters in the 2HDM with Vector-Like Quarks: Confronting $M_W$ CDF-II Anomaly: Introduction

 The oblique parameters $S$, $T$ and $U$ represent important tools at the TeV scale that indicate the level of violation of the custodial isospin symmetry.
 They contribute significantly to electroweak radiative corrections.
 It is very well known that in the SM, $S=T=U = 0$ at a reference point where the top quark and Higgs boson masses are fixed.
 Beyond the SM, these parameters are sensitive to new physics and hence measure their effects.
-The exact calculations of S, T and U oblique parameters are tedious and prone to error, with the help of public codes such as FeynArts, FormCalc, and LoopTools, an automated code has been introduced to improve the reliability of the calculations.
+The exact calculations of S, T and U oblique parameters are tedious and prone to error, with the help of public codes such as \texttt{FeynArts}, \texttt{FormCalc}, and \texttt{LoopTools}, an automated code has been introduced to improve the reliability of the calculations.
 In the current work, we present to the best of our knowledge, the first exact calculations of electroweak oblique parameters $S$ and $T$ in the 2HDM type II in the presence of singlets, doublets, and triplets vector-like quarks scenarios in the context of CP conserving case.
 Our results are given using the well-known scalar Passarino-Veltman functions \cite{Passarino:1978jh}.
 We examine in detail the conditions that may affect the oblique parameters in our model, then study the impact of the new CDF result on the extra new quarks.
-The 2HDM+VLQs is a good candidate for analyzing the oblique parameters formalism because the model has new quarks and their couplings to gauge bosons are model-dependent.\\ This paper is organized as follows: In Section~\ref{modelsdesc}, we give a brief review of VLQs and 2HDM in terms of particle content and their mass.
+The 2HDM+VLQs is a good candidate for analyzing the oblique parameters formalism because the model has new quarks and their couplings to gauge bosons are model-dependent. { We highlight that the inclusion of VLQs within the 2HDM framework enables mass degeneracy among the charged Higgs boson $H^\pm$ and the two heavy neutral Higgs bosons $A$ and $H$.
+This mass degeneracy is achievable through the cancellation of oblique parameter contributions from both the 2HDM and VLQ states, a scenario that the standard 2HDM alone typically disfavors \cite{Lu:2022bgw}.
+Moreover, we demonstrate that assuming $U=0$, the $T$ parameter, or $T_{\mathrm{2HDM+VLQ}}$, is found to be positive \cite{Asadi:2022xiy} in all 2HDM+VLQ scenarios.}\\ This paper is organized as follows: In Section~\ref{modelsdesc}, we give a brief review of VLQs and 2HDM in terms of particle content and their mass.
 We also present how the W boson mass can be parameterized in terms of the oblique parameters $S$, $T$ and $U$.
 In Section~\ref{numanalysis}, we show our numerical analysis within the 2HDM type II augmented by VLQs.
 We conclude in Section~\ref{concl}.
 Finally, in the appendix we present the contributions of the vector-like quarks to $S$, $T$ and $U$ parameters and we give the relevant couplings to our study and explain the CDF-II W-boson mass anomaly within the SM extended with VLQs.